 - how much laptop computer do i need

-- do i need a laptop or a desktop computer
+- do i really need a computer

-- how much laptop for blogging
+- how much of a laptop do i really need?

 - how much computer do i need